bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

-In the distance loomed the city, swallowing commuters without pity, only to without remorse, regurgitate them
+In the distance loomed the city, swallowing commuters without pity, and gorging on them throughout the day, until utterly frail and drained, only to without grieving, regurgitate them upon the evening.